dankelley/dal-oce-thesis/README.rst

    to be used in books, and perhaps one day FGS will recognize that and let authors decide.

+2. It seems that every student who uses this style sheet gets new demands from FGS for aesthetic changes.
+Sometimes two students will use the style in a given month, with FGS regarding the results in one case as flawless and the other as erroneous.
+Whether to call the flaws "errors" is an open question.

 Other resources
 ---------------